diku-dk/futhark-book/language.rst

       t2

-This is because the expression ``(-2)`` is taken as negative number ``-2`` encloses in parentheses.
+This is because the expression ``(-2)`` is taken as negative number ``-2`` enclosed in parentheses.
 Instead, we have to write it with an explicit lambda::

   > map (\x -> x-2) [1,2,3]